 These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.05 Apr 2018
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.05 Apr 2018

 I’m always looking out for examples of API providers who have invested energy into formalizing process around the business and politics of API operations.
 I’m hoping to aggregate a variety of approaches that I can aggregate into a single blueprint that I can use in my API storytelling and consulting.
 The more I can help API providers standardize what they do, the better off the API sector will be, so I’m always investing in the work that API providers should be doing, but doesn’t always get prioritized.

 The other day while profiling the way that Nest uses Server-Sent Events (SSE) to stream activity via thermostats, cameras, and the other devices they provide, and I stumbled across their branding policies.
 It provides a pretty nice set of guidance for Nest developers in respect to the platform’s brand, and something you don’t see with many other API providers.
 I always say that branding is the biggest concern for new API providers, but also the one that is almost never addressed by API providers who are in operation–which doesn’t make a whole lot of sense to me.
 If I had a major corporate brand, I’d work to protect it, and help developers understand what is important.

 The Nest marketing program is intended to qualify applications, and then allow them to use the “Works with Nest” branding in your marketing and social media.
 To get approved you have submit your product or service for review.
 As part of the review process verifies that you are in compliance with all of their branding policies, including:

 To apply for the program you have to email them with all the following details regarding the marketing efforts our your product or service where you will be using the “Works with Nest” branding:

 - Description of your marketing program